Awards and Financial Aid

 Once you have been assessed and approved for funding and have submitted all the required documents sent with your Notice of Assessment, your first disbursement will automatically pay the tuition owing at the start of term.
 Any remaining funds will be deposited in your bank account.

-- If you applied for Manitoba Student Aid at least 3 weeks before your classes begin, you will automatically be given one month for your tuition payment to be received.
+- If you were approved for funding as of August 25, you will automatically be given one month for your tuition payment to be received.
 See the Tuition Fee Deferral section below for more information.

 - If you have not applied at least 3 weeks before your classes begin, you will not be granted the Tuition Fee Deferral and must make a payment